Ending the “Walls of Death”

 Oceana campaign victory will phase out and prohibit wasteful swordfish drift gillnets off California while replacing them with clean fishing gear that provide a domestic swordfish fishery without harming marine mammals and sea turtles.

 Mile-long drift gillnets used to catch swordfish off California entangle, injure, and kill large ocean animals including whales, dolphins, seals, sea turtles, numerous shark species and many other ecologically and economically important fish.

-In September 2018, Governor Jerry Brown signed into law Senate Bill 1017 that established a transition program whereby drift gillnet fishermen will be financially compensated for surrendering their nets and permits.
-Oceana recently delivered $1 million to the state of California, matching the $1 million in state funds deposited by the California Ocean Protection Council.
-This means that all remaining state drift gillnet permits will be phased out, and fishermen have already begun turning in their nets.
-Fishermen participating in the transition program will be first in line for new federal permits to fish with deep-set buoy gear — cleaner fishing gear that successfully catches swordfish while avoiding deadly harm to marine mammals and sea turtles.
-This new, innovative gear was authorized by the Pacific Fishery Management Council last fall.
+Fishermen who participated in the transition program will be first in line for new federal permits to fish with deep-set buoy gear — more selective fishing gear that successfully catches swordfish while avoiding deadly harm to marine mammals and sea turtles.
+This new, innovative gear was authorized by the Pacific Fishery Management Council in 2019 and permits are expected to be issued in 2023.
 To learn more about the legislation and transition program, click here.

 SAVING OCEAN WILDLIFE WHILE FISHING SUSTAINABLY

 In the Pacific Ocean off California’s coast, mile-long drift gillnets are used to capture swordfish and thresher sharks.
 But that’s not all they catch.
 These nets are deployed at dusk and left to hang 200 feet below the ocean’s surface for up to 12 hours entangling large open ocean travelers like whales, dolphins, sharks and sea turtles.